EhteshamMehmood/crm-php/README.md

-# SPEEDEALING DISTRIBUTED ERP & CRM
+# CRM DISTRIBUTED ERP & CRM

-Speedealing ERP & CRM is a modern software to manage yours companies or foundations activities (contacts, suppliers, invoices, orders, stocks, agenda, ...).It's an opensource software (wrote with PHP language) designed for distant small and medium companies, foundation and freelances.
+CRM ERP & CRM is a modern software to manage yours companies or foundations activities (contacts, suppliers, invoices, orders, stocks, agenda, ...).It's an opensource software (wrote with PHP language) designed for distant small and medium companies, foundation and freelances.
 You can freely install, use and distribute it as an offline application or as a web application to use it from every internet access and media.

 ## Philosophy

-Speedealing is a fork compatible and migrating from Dolibarr (www.dolibarr.org).
+CRM is a fork compatible and migrating from Dolibarr (www.dolibarr.org).

-Speedealing is now using NoSQL database to replace old MySql and Postgresql.
+CRM is now using NoSQL database to replace old MySql and Postgresql.
 We can now use it in a distribute environnement and synchronisation.
 The database used is CouchDB (couchdb.apache.org) a NoSQL oriented document.
 This new database will be synchronise with iOS an Android application.

 ## WHAT'S NEW